hassio-addons/addon-mqtt/README.md

 ### Option group `broker`

 ---
-The following options are for the option group: `web`.
+The following options are for the option group: `broker`.
 These settings only apply to the Mosquitto broker.

 #### Option `broker`: `enable`